France takes U.S. to task over BNP Paribas fine

 | PARIS/NEW YORK

-PARIS/NEW YORK France stepped up its protests to the United States on Tuesday over a possible $10 billion-plus sanctions busting fine for its biggest bank BNP Paribas (BNPP.PA), saying such a move could hurt transatlantic free-trade talks.
+PARIS/NEW YORK France stepped up its protests to the United States on Tuesday over a possible $10 billion-plus (5.97 billion pounds) sanctions busting fine for its biggest bank BNP Paribas (BNPP.PA), saying such a move could hurt transatlantic free-trade talks.

-Foreign Minister Laurent Fabius' warning came two days before French President Francois Hollande hosts President Barack Obama for talks fraught with other sources of possible tension - from General Electric Co's (GE.N) overtures to emblematic French engineering group Alstom (ALSO.PA) to differences over Syria and sanctions on Russia.
+Foreign Minister Laurent Fabius's warning came two days before President Francois Hollande hosts Barack Obama for talks fraught with other sources of possible tension - from General Electric's (GE.N) overtures to emblematic French engineering group Alstom (ALSO.PA) to differences over Syria and sanctions on Russia.

 Until now, Hollande's senior ministers have shied away from commenting on BNP's negotiations with U.S. authorities, who are investigating whether the lender evaded U.S. sanctions relating primarily to Sudan, Iran and Syria between 2002 and 2009.

-"If there is an error or a violation then it's normal that there is a fine, but the fine has to be proportionate and reasonable," he told France 2 TV.
-Sources familiar with the discussions say the fine could be over $10 billion, which would nearly swallow up BNP's 2013 pretax income of 8.2 billion euros ($11.2 billion).
+"If there is a an error or a violation then it's normal that there is a fine, but the fine has to be proportionate and reasonable," he told France 2 TV.
+Sources familiar with the discussions say the fine could be over $10 billion - which would nearly swallow up BNP's 2013 pretax income of 8.2 billion euros ($11.2 billion).

 "Here you would have an example of an unfair and unilateral decision.
 It would be an extremely serious problem.
 You can't consider reciprocity to be the rule, when at the same time you have a decision like this," Fabius said.
 "It's an extremely serious question that the Americans must handle in a spirit of partnership and not unilaterally."